In this guide we’ll look at the best cafetieres.

 Slowly plunge down and if you find any resistance, gently lift the plunger then continue to push downwards.
 Once you have reached the bottom, leave the coffee to stand for a few seconds and then serve.

 For cafetieres, most people prefer a coarse ground coffee as finely ground coffee can taste a little bitter.
 Cafetieres tend to bring out a very strong flavour, so if you’re after something a bit lighter, go for African coffee which is more fruity.
 Coffee from South America is rich and nutty, or if you want a serious kick then opt for a dark roast coffee.

 Feeling inspired to transform your morning with some delicious fresh coffee and after the perfect cafetiere to get you there?
-For ease of use, design, value for money and long lasting performance, it’s got to be the Topolek French Press that claims the top spot.
+For its classic, lightweight and stylish design, 8-cup capacity and durable, heat resistant glass body it’s got to be the French Coffee Press by Utopia Kitchen that claims the top spot.